gamburg/margin/README.md

 Margin files use the extension `.margin`.

+**Does Margin support multi-line items?**

+No. But if you're writing in Margin and you really want items to span multiple lines, feel free to use whatever syntax appeals to you to acheive that.
+Margin certainly doesn't care what you do in the privacy of your own plain text editor.
+Just don't expect those multi-line items to be interpreted properly by a given application.

 **Where can I send feedback?**

 Please submit any feedback as an issue on [Margin's public GitHub repository](https://github.com/gamburg/margin/issues).